Articles for Student Brass Players

 Jerry Fallenberg

 Listening to an orchestral recording while following one's part is an important method for learning orchestral style.
 You can take this one step further by playing along with the recording.
-Play-along practicing can be especially helpful to the musician who has limited available practice time or who is not able to play regularly in high-quality ensembles.
+"Imitation was, is and always will be the best method of teaching that we have." …Arnold Jacobs

 The Kevin Thompson Warm Up